Synergy Health profit rises as U.S. expansion pays off

-Synergy Health Plc SYR.L, which provides support services to the healthcare industry, reported a 12 percent rise in adjusted first-half profit, helped by bolt-on acquisitions and its expansion in the United States.
+Nov 12 Synergy Health Plc, which provides support services to the healthcare industry, reported a 12 percent rise in adjusted first-half profit, helped by bolt-on acquisitions and its expansion in the United States.

 The company, which sterilises surgical gowns and instruments and provides laboratory services to hospitals and surgery centres, also said that negotiations with a large U.S. hospital for an outsourcing contract were at an advanced stage.